Azdaroth/Azdaroth.github.io/source/_posts/2014-01-04-test-driven-rails-part-1.markdown

 <h3>Do not test ActiveRecord and friends</h3>

 <p>This may seem strange at first, but I’ve seen many tests having no real value and seemed as if ActiveRecord or ActiveModel cannot be trusted.
-Consider the following User model example:</p>
+Consider the following <code>User</code> model example:</p>

 ``` ruby